ROH Final Battle lineup: The latest card for the last ROH pay-per-view of 2022 - Pro Wrestling Dot Net

 -Daniel Garcia vs. Wheeler Yuta for the ROH Pure Rules Championship

-Powell’s POV: There are only two matches advertised despite the show being less than two weeks away.
+Powell’s POV: The ROH Women’s Championship match was announced since our last update.
 Castagnoli must join the Jericho Appreciation Society if he loses his match.
 It will be loaded Saturday, as this event will air live on pay-per-view in the afternoon and then the NXT Deadline event will stream later the same night.

 Be the first to comment